Summer and Term-time Legal Internships

 - Ability to relate to and work with low-income clients with histories of trauma and/or previous interactions with the criminal justice system is a plus.

-- Ability to commit 40 hours per week to CAIR Coalition for at least 10 weeks is required.
+- For summer internship positions: Ability to commit 40 hours per week to CAIR Coalition for at least 10 weeks is required.
 Days that include jail visits are usually 10-12 hour days, leaving early in the morning from the CAIR Coalition office and returning the evening of the same day.

 Please submit the following to Heidi Altman, CAIR Coalition Legal Director, at firstname.lastname@example.org:

 - A cover letter describing your interest in an internship with CAIR Coalition (please state if you possess a particular interest in the adult or children’s program);

 Application materials may only be sent by email.